 Once everyone involved has an assigned role, you can more easily communicate with one another to obtain documentation and keep the audit on track.

 Organizations increasingly use workflow automation tools to streamline communications and task management.
 The most time-consuming part of the audit process is connecting with your team and managing documentation sharing.

 With a workflow management tool, you can delegate work to the responsible parties and track their progress.
 A powerful compliance dashboard will give you visibility into the work completed and what remains outstanding.

-Emails often get lost in overflowing inboxes.
+Emails often need to be addressed in overflowing inboxes.
 Calendar alerts can be ignored.
-If a team member misses a deadline, you have to remember to send emails reminding that person.
-Automating these tasks with a workflow tool saves time by organizing the tracking for you.
+If a team member misses a deadline, you must send emails reminding that person.
+Automating these tasks with a workflow tool saves you time by organizing the tracking.

-The risk assessment process, including internal auditing, can put a huge strain on your organization.
+The risk assessment process, including internal auditing, can significantly strain your organization.

-ZenGRC offers workflow tagging so that you can delegate your audit project tasks and monitor their progress and completion.
-Moreover, it allows you to prioritize tasks so that your key personnel know how to plan their audit work in the most efficient way possible.
+ZenGRC offers workflow tagging so you can delegate your audit project tasks and monitor their progress and completion.
+Moreover, it allows you to prioritize tasks so that your key personnel know how to plan their audit work efficiently.

-Furthermore, ZenGRC makes simple work of all your compliance auditing needs by centralizing all of your requirements.
-This helps to eliminate duplicate tasks by mapping controls to multiple frameworks and providing templates for a variety of different types of audits to help you work as efficiently as possible.
+Furthermore, ZenGRC simplifies all your compliance auditing needs by centralizing your requirements.
+This helps eliminate duplicate tasks by mapping controls to multiple frameworks and providing templates for various types of audits to help you work as efficiently as possible.

 For more information on how ZenGRC’s audit management workflows can streamline your process, contact us for a demo.